daytonaio/content/guides/20250126_sapat_guide.md

 daytona create https://github.com/nkkko/sapat
 ```

-2. Create a `.env` file in the workspace root and add your API credentials.
+2. Create a `.env` file in the project root and add your API credentials.
 I use Groq Cloud API but you can use other supported APIs.

 ```
 # Groq